 THE DOW HOTEL AND CONFERENCE CENTER is located on campus and services the hospitality needs of the College administration, students, alumni, faculty, staff, parents, and the Hillsdale community.
-The Dow Center operation includes 36 hotel rooms; nine conference rooms (available to campus groups as well as the business community); and The Rockwell Lake Lodge, a 16,000-squarefoot lodge with ten guest suites located on the G.H.
+The Dow Center operation includes 36 hotel rooms; nine conference rooms (available to campus groups as well as the business community); and The Rockwell Lake Lodge, a 16,000-square-foot lodge with ten guest suites located on the G.H.
 Gordon Biological Station in Luther, Michigan.

-FRATERNITY HOUSES for two of Hillsdale's four national fraternities have a traditional architectural style.
-The three fraternities with residence facilities for members are Alpha Tau Omega, Delta Tau Delta, and Sigma Chi.
-Members of Delta Sigma Phi reside in the residence halls or off-campus housing.
+FRATERNITY HOUSES for all four of Hillsdale's national fraternities have a traditional architectural style.
+Alpha Tau Omega, Delta Sigma Phi, Delta Tau Delta, and Sigma Chi all have residence facilities for their members.